Yjsd121/Yjsd121/README.md

 # YaderSaenz

-I am a front-end focused web developer working with React, with academic experience in Node.js and Express.js for building web applications.
+I am a front-end web developer with experience using React to build modern web applications.
+I also have academic experience working with Node.js and Express.js.

-My long-term goal is to become a full-stack developer and transition into roles related to AI training and evaluation, where I can apply both technical and analytical skills.
-I am committed to continuous learning and building practical experience through projects and professional opportunities.
+My long-term goal is to become a full-stack developer and grow in the field of AI training and evaluation.
+I enjoy learning new technologies, solving problems, and improving my skills through projects and real-world experience.

 🧰 Tech Stack